 - Consider your school practices.
 Are general education teachers empowered with the ability to develop meaningful solutions to the challenges they see happening in their classrooms?
 Every teacher wants to feel like they can teach every child that walks into their classroom.
 By helping them to understand that the tools for successful inclusion are accommodations and modification, we empower them to do exactly that.
 Consider practices that discourage general education teachers from developing these solutions.
 How can we change them?

 - How many accommodations and modifications can your team effectively develop to support each unique situation?
 Consider professional development for teachers designed to develop this capacity.
-Also, Accomods by Action Driven Education is designed to be efficient support for teachers as they develop meaningful inclusive settings for their students.
+Also, Accomods by Action Driven Education is designed to efficiently support teachers as they develop meaningful inclusive settings for their students.

 - Think like a facilitator.
-It is human nature to want to be effective and to overcome a challenge.
+It is human nature to want to be effective and overcome challenges.
 We aren’t always doing a favor when we “just do it”.
-Far more often we are more effective when we facilitate the development of ability in others.
+Far more often, we are more effective when we facilitate the development of ability in others.
 Consider your practices.
 Are you facilitating?